Curt46/FeelTech-FY3200S-Control-Panel-Library-for-Linux/README.md

 after the last line containing a command (commands must always begin on the first line of the script).

-(FY3200S is the Linux executable for this program.
-It was compiled with debugging turned on, hence its large size.)
+(FY3200S is the Linux executable for this program.)